LSSTDESC/parsnip/README.md

+# ParSNIP

-# ParSNIP: A Generative Model of Transient Light Curves
+A Generative Model of Transient Light Curves

 ## About